pdfcrunch/pdfcrunch.github.io/collections/_posts/2024-10-17-neuro-evolutionary-tetris.md

 # Results

 ![Zoomed into a subset of the bots](/assets/images/gen/blog/2024-10-17-neuro-evolutionary-tetris/sim.gif)

-The source code for this experiment can be found here: [https://github.com/opyate/neuro-evolved-tetris](https://github.com/opyate/neuro-evolved-tetris)

 After 2,000 rounds of Tetris, the bots are clearly on an upward trajectory and increasing their fitness.